An optimization for the product attributes lookup table is coming

 Do you have thoughts you want to share about the feature?
 You can continue to join the discussion in this GitHub issue.

-One response to “An optimization for the product attributes lookup table is coming”
+3 responses to “An optimization for the product attributes lookup table is coming”

 1. This is an interesting update.
 I’ve been advocating for this kind of approach for a decade, and, while I’m aware of potential drawbacks, the advantages are huge, compared to “RBAR” loops.
 It seems that the core WooCommerce development logic and I getting more “aligned” by the day. 😁